 In its second phase, the focus of BEWOP is now tool and guidance production.
 Based on the findings of research, study and consultation, staff from GWOPA and UNESCO-IHE are working to develop tools on the following topics.

-- Diagnostic tools for selection of improvement tracks in WOPs
+- Diagnostic tools for selection of improvement working areas in WOPs

 - Mentoring for operational staff